Antimycotics for systemic use, triazole derivatives. ATC code:

 Resistance in Candida glabrata

-There have been reports of cases of superinfection with Candida
+There have been reports of superinfection with Candida

 species other than C. albicans

 ).
-Such cases may require alternative antifungal therapy.
+Such infections may require alternative antifungal therapy.

 EUCAST Reference Information (for markets referencing the EUCAST): Based on analyses of pharmacokinetic/pharmacodynamic (PK/PD) data, susceptibility in vitro